The Axe Gang

 - Ip Man: The gang shows up after the Time Skip, now being led by Rival Turned Evil Jin who sells Ip Man's location to the Japanese occupiers.
 They lack the black suits of most incarnations, and are instead more like a group of bandits than formal gang.

 - The most famous example is from Kung Fu Hustle, which takes place in a slum in Shanghai.
 The Axe Gang makes up the primary antagonists.

 - Prior to Kung Fu Hustle, the most prominent example was Jackie Chan's Drunken Master II (known as Legend of Drunken Master in the US), where their services are bought by the Corrupt Politician.

 - Donnie Yen's first run in with the Axe Gang was in Shanghai Affairs, where the gang is trying to run all the residents out of a village to build a casino.

-- While not named as such (yet), the gang in RWBY is modeled after the Axe Gang, being well dressed in black suits and often wielding red axes with Chinese lettering.
+- While not named as such (yet), the original gang of Mooks under Roman Torchwich's control in RWBY is modeled after the Axe Gang, being well dressed in black suits and often wielding red axes with Chinese lettering.

 Hello, Unknown Troper.
 You'll need to get known to lend a hand here.